 Once registered with the municipality it is important to register with a huisarts (General Practitioner – GP) in the local area.

-All GPs have the same education and are approved by the Dutch authorities.
+All GPs have the same education and are approved by the authorities in the Netherlands.
 It is possible to make an appointment to meet a GP and discuss personal requirements before deciding whether to register with their practice.
 It is always useful to take along medical records for existing conditions.

 In the Netherlands, the GP plays an important role in accessing the healthcare system.
 The GP is the primary physician, compiling medical information and maintaining contact with specialised medical professionals.
 To secure an appointment with a medical specialist, a verwijsbrief (referral letter) from the GP is required.
 This ensures that the GP is aware of any health problems and can advise whether specialised care is required and if so, which specialist can possibly offer the best care.

 Healthcare insurers may refuse reimbursements without a GP referral letter.
 This rule does not apply to emergency medical care.

 In the Netherlands, medications are prescribed more cautiously than most countries, especially for antibiotics.
 As a result, a GP might wait a bit longer when prescribing them.
 The reason for this is to decrease the risk of antibiotic-resistant infections.

 As the healthcare system in the Netherlands is rather restrictive, prescriptions may be required for medicines that can be purchased “over the counter” in other countries.
 The healthcare insurance provider dictates which medications and brands are covered within each health insurance policy.